 You will receive an email from CU confirming the successful submission of your application within 24 hours.
 You can then check your application status on your status page, or learn more at the Graduate School Admission Website.

-TCP's admissions committee will actively review submitted applications between February and early Summer.
+TCP's admissions committee will actively review submitted applications in the final 2 months of each application cycle.
 Accepted applicants will be notified after the committee's review, and all accepted applicants will then be automatically eligible for TCP Fellowships.
 Fellowship awardees will be notified as decisions are made.

 The earlier one submits their application, the more fellowship dollars are available and the likelihood of winning a fellowship increases.